Kevin Trudeau: 2005: Trudeau v. FTC

 On February 28, 2005, Trudeau filed a complaint against the FTC in the U.S. District Court for the District of Columbia seeking declaratory and injunctive relief.
 Trudeau also filed a motion for preliminary injunction, which the court denied.

 The complaint charged that the FTC had retaliated against him for his criticism of the agency by issuing a press release that falsely characterized and intentionally and deliberately misrepresented the 2004 Final Order.
 That conduct, Trudeau asserted, exceeded the FTC's authority under 15 U.S.C. § 46(f) and violated the First Amendment.
 The FTC responded with a motion to dismiss the complaint for lack of subject-matter jurisdiction under Federal Rule of Civil Procedure 12(b)(1), and for failure to state a claim for which relief can be granted under Rule 12(b)(6).

 The district court granted the FTC's motion to dismiss.
 First, the court concluded that it lacked subject-matter jurisdiction because the press release was not "a 'final agency action'" under "section 704 of the [Administrative Procedure Act]", 5 U.S.C. § 704.
 Second, the court held, "in the alternative, that Trudeau's claims failed to state a viable cause of action as a matter of law."

 Trudeau later filed an appeal which was unsuccessful in reversing the court's ruling.

 2005: Trudeau v.
 New York Consumer Protection Board

 Trudeau filed a lawsuit on August 11, 2005, accusing the New York State Consumer Protection Board of violating his First Amendment rights by contacting television stations in New York state and urging them to pull Trudeau's infomercials promoting his book Natural Cures "They" Don't Want You to Know About.
-Trudeau won a temporary restraining order on September 6, 2005 prohibiting the Board from sending letters to the television stations.
+Trudeau won a temporary restraining order on September 6, 2005, prohibiting the Board from sending letters to the television stations.
 The temporary restraining order was replaced by a preliminary injunction.
 However, Trudeau lost a motion to have the Board send a "corrective letter" to the television stations and subsequently dropped all claims for monetary damages.
-The case is still in litigation.
+The U.S. Court of Appeals for the Second Circuit ruled in favor of Kevin Trudeau, reversing the lower court's decision.
+The appellate court held that the Consumer Protection Board's actions, which included sending letters to media outlets urging them not to run Trudeau's infomercials, constituted a violation of his First Amendment rights.
+The decision was issued in 2005.